coderofsalvation/scalenodejs/README.md

 setInterval( () => {

   app.ping().then( console.dir )          // gets called on one of the local/remote workers
-  app.getSharedData().then( console.dir ) // see server.module.exports above
+  app.getSharedData().then( console.dir ) // see server/loadbalancer.js

 }, 1000)
 ```